Print editions¶

 3.141592653589793238462643383279502884197169399375105820974944592307816406286208998628034825342117071

-If you hover over the code cell above, you will see an icon in the upper right corner that allows you to copy that code to your clipboard.
+The output above was not pasted in manually, but inserted by the code cell above it.
+If you hover over that code cell, you will see an icon in the upper right corner that allows you to copy that code to your clipboard.
 You will probably do this kind of thing a lot as you work though this book.
-Many exercises are simply variations on the examples presented in the text.
+Many exercises are primarily variations on the examples presented in the text.

 One thing you do not have to copy is the code for the functions that are presented in the book as implementations of key algorithms.
 They will all be available once you install them, as described in the links above.[1]